 Making A Killing Killing

-I’m an environmental advocate, animal rights activist, and a consultant for In Defense of Animals.
-More importantly, I’m a nature lover — and a horrified citizen.
 Horrified, because of what I’ve learned about the massive poison drop planned for the Farallon Islands National Marine Sanctuary.
 And the underlying reasons for it — which are not in the Half Moon Bay Review’s Feb 21st, 2024 article.

-To win public support for this massive mouse extermination project, euphemisms like “remove” and “restore” hide the reality of a profit-driven enterprise that is both unnecessary and ecologically disastrous.
-Literally tens of thousands of rat poison-infused bait pellets will rain down, from helicopters, in a National Marine Sanctuary off the coast of California.
+Literally tens of thousands of rat poison-infused bait pellets will be rained down, from helicopters, onto islands in a National Marine Sanctuary about 26 miles off the coast of San Francisco, California.

 Poisoning campaigns like this are outlawed on land — but a regulatory loophole, carved out by the chemical industry, allows mass poisonings-at-sea — even in a federally protected marine sanctuary.
 Which demonstrates both the chemical industry’s political power, and its public relations prowess.

 And it gets worse.
 Thousands of so-called “non-target” sea birds will also be poisoned and die.
-The U.S. Fish & Wildlife Service estimates that over 1,000 Western gulls will die along with the mouse “target” species, Mus musculus.
+The U.S. Fish & Wildlife Service estimates that over 1,000 Western gulls will die along with the house mouse “target” species, Mus musculus.
 For all animals who eat the poison — which is Brodifacoum, a highly toxic, 2nd-generation anti-coagulant poison — it’s a slow, gruesome death by internal bleeding and organ failure.

 Many of these 1,000+ gulls — what the industry calls “by-kill” — are expected to wash up dead on the shores of San Francisco and the San Mateo coast.